alia-shahzad/SSL-Report/README.md

 You'll need RSocrata and forcats to execute these files.

-Check out my [preliminary analysis](ssl.Rmd) of the SSL data to see how I downloaded these packages.
+Check out my [preliminary analysis](ssl.Rmd) of the SSL data to see an example of how I downloaded these packages.

 ### Where did this data come from?